P7h/StormTweetsURLShortening/README.md

 * Also this project has been made compatible with both Eclipse IDE and IntelliJ IDEA.
 Import the project in your favorite IDE [which has Maven plugin installed] and you can quickly follow the code.

 ## Configuration
-Please check the [`config.properties`](src/main/resources/config.properties) and add your own values and complete the integration of Twitter API to your application by looking at your values from [Twitter Developer Page](https://dev.twitter.com/apps).
+Please check the [`config.properties`](src/main/resources/config.properties) and add your own values and complete the integration of Twitter API to your application by looking at your values from [Twitter Developer Page](https://dev.twitter.com/apps).<br>
 If you did not create a Twitter App before, then please create a new Twitter App where you will get all the required values of `config.properties` afresh and then populate them here without any mistake.<br>

+## Dependencies
+* Storm v0.8.2
+* Twitter4J v3.0.3
+* Google Guava v14.0.1
+* SLF4J v1.7.5
+* Logback v1.0.13

 Also, please check [`pom.xml`](pom.xml) for more information on the various dependencies of the project.<br>